hayleyabishop/Malachis-Portfolio/OpenShot.md

 ![Project Files](https://i.imgur.com/lv6yS65.png)

 You can use the Project Files section to upload all of the files to be used in the project.
 Do this by dragging and dropping files directly into the box or by pressing the large green plus at the top of the application.
-Alternatively, you can right click inside the box and select import files (``` Ctrl-f```) to browse and select files graphically.
+Alternatively, you can right click inside the box and select import files (``` Ctrl+F```) to browse and select files graphically.

 Use the tab at the top of this section to filter files in the project by video, audio, image, or all.

 ![File filters](https://i.imgur.com/l07I2rh.png)

-Other functionalities in the Project Files section are covered in the [Tools]() section below.
+Other functionalities in the Project Files section are covered in the [Tools](#tools) section below.

 ##### Timeline